MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 ## Prerequisites

 - Complete the steps in [Sign in users in a sample native Android mobile application](how-to-run-native-authentication-sample-android-app.md).
 This article shows you how to run a sample Android that you configure by using your tenant settings.
 - [Enable self-service password reset](how-to-enable-password-reset-customers.md).
-This article enables you to enable the email one-time passcode (OTP) authentication method for all users in your tenant, which is a requirement for SSPR.
+This article enables you to enable the email one-time passcode authentication method for all users in your tenant, which is a requirement for SSPR.
 - [Tutorial: Prepare your Android app for native authentication](tutorial-native-authentication-android-sign-up.md).

 ## Add self-service password reset flow

 To add SSPR flow to your Android application, you need a password reset user interface:

-- A UI to submit user's email address (username).
+- An input text field to collect user's email address (username).
-- A UI to submit one-time passcode (OTP).
+- AAn input text field to collect one-time passcode.
-- A UI to submit new password.
+- An input text field to collect new password.

 When users forget their passwords, they need a form to input their usernames (email addresses) to start password reset flow.
 The user selects the **Forget Password** button or link.